 I find it important to share stories of missing women who, decades ago, weren’t considered to be significant by law enforcement.
 In today’s culture, we may complain that stories of black women and girls are underrepresented in the media, yet, the advent of social media has helped communities take matters into their own hands when those who are hired to protect and serve fail them.
+Today, I revisit the case involving Katrina Ashford who went missing in 1972.

 Over on the @OurBlackGirls Instagram page, I shared a story of a woman who disappeared back in the 1980s.
 Today, she would be over 100-years-old if alive, so I was questioned about why I wrote about her case.
 The person was, in effect, telling me that this case should be put to rest or at the very least not talked about because it’s assumed she would be dead anyway.